hayhan/loganalyzer/README.md

 **Installation**

 At the top directory of loganalyzer clone, run commands below (pay attention to the dot) to install the analyzer package.
 Then export environment var ANALYZER_DATA.
+Also, extract raw.7z in data.
 Now you can use the "analyzer" command.
 Type "analyzer --help" for sub commands and options.

 $ pip install .